Skip to main content

 Tongan-Style Chicken

-Chicken cooked in coconut cream with onions, often umu-baked wrapped in taro leaves.
-More affordable alternative to lamb in Lu Sipi style.
-Popular at family meals and smaller gatherings.
+Chicken cooked in coconut cream with onions, often wrapped in taro leaves and umu-baked.
+It is a cheaper option than the lamb used in Lu Sipi, and it shows up at family meals and smaller gatherings.

 Allergens: